Financial Sector Legislative Reforms Commission: Resolution

 Sound micro-prudential regulation will reduce the probability of firm failure.
 However, eliminating all failure is neither feasible nor desirable.
 Failure of financial firms is an integral part of the regenerative processes of the market economies: weak firms should fail and thus free up labour and capital that would then be utilised by better firms.
 However, it is important to ensure smooth functioning of the economy, and avoid disruptive firm failure.

 This requires a specialised 'resolution mechanism'.
 A 'Resolution Cor- poration' would watch all financial firms which have made intense promises to households, and intervene when the net worth of the firm is near zero (but not yet negative).
 It would force the closure or sale of the financial firm, and protect small consumers either by transferring them to a solvent firm or by paying them.
 In the case of banks, the deposit insurance program (where all households are guaranteed up to Rs.
 100,000 of their bank deposits) would be operated by the resolution corporation.

-Drawing on the best international practice, the FSLRC proposal will involve a unified resolution corporation that will deal with an array of financial firms such as banks and insurance companies; it will not just be a bank deposit insurance corporation.
-It will concern itself with all financial firms which make highly intense promises to consumers, such as banks, insurance companies, defined benefit pension funds, and payment systems.
+Drawing on widely recognized international practices, the FSLRC proposal will involve a unified resolution corporation that will deal with an array of financial firms such as banks and insurance companies, not just acting as a bank deposit insurance corporation.
+It will concern itself with all financial firms which could make highly intense promises to consumers, such as banks, insurance companies, defined benefit pension funds, and payment systems.
 It will also take responsibility for the graceful resolution of systemically important financial firms, even if they have no direct links to consumers.

 A key feature of the resolution corporation will be speed of action.
 It must stop a financial firm while the firm is not yet bankrupt.
 The international experience has shown that delays in resolution almost always lead to a situation where the net worth is negative, which would generally impose costs upon the taxpayer.
 Hence, a sophisticated legal apparatus is being designed, for a resolution corporation that will act swiftly to stop weak financial firms while they are still solvent.
 The resolution corporation will choose between many tools through which the interests of consumers are protected, including sales, assisted sales, mergers, etc.